 The fisherman always treated the selkie maiden with kindness, and their strange arrangement continued for many years.
 The couple had several children, and the fisherman’s love for his seal-wife was unbounded, but though she seemed content, the selkie had a heavy heart.
 She desperately missed her home and her kinsfolk, and would often spend her evenings walking the shoreline and gazing longingly out across the sea.

 And so the years passed in this way until one day it happened that one of the children, in the course of his play, found a seal skin beneath a stack of corn.
 Delighted with his prize, he ran with it to his mother.
 As soon as she laid her eyes on the skin she was bursting with joy, her rapture only tempered when she looked upon her bewildered children.
 After hastily embracing them she fled towards the shore, clutching her seal skin to her breast until she reached the waves where she threw on the skin and plunged into the sea.

 On his return the fisherman learned of his son’s discovery and sprinted to the beach, but he only arrived in time to see his seal-wife take to the water.

 “Farewell!” she called to him, “May all good attend to you!
 I loved you well and you were kind to me in your own fashion, but now I return to the first husband I loved.”

-In a split second she had disappeared beneath the waves, and he never saw her again.
+In a split second she had disappeared beneath the waves, and was never seen again.